liuwell/rapvis/README.md

 + **merge_gene_TPM.txt**
 *the gene expression profiles for all samples, normalized by TPM*
 + **merge_qc_percent.pdf**
-*a quality contrl plot for trimmomatic*
+*a barplot of quality contrl details by trimmomatic*
 + **merge_mapping_percent.pdf**
 *a barplot of the mapping details in each sample*
 + **merge_gene_TPM_species_type.pdf**